lendway/Homepage-index.md/Research.md

 "Sermon Rhetoric and White Evangelical Support for the Republican Party."

+"Populist Appeals and Vote Choice: A Meta-Analysis" (with Tylir Fowler).

 **Sample of Other Writing:**

 "The Effect of Informational and Empathy-Enhancing Interventions on Redistributive Preferences." _Yale Journal of International Affairs_.
 [Paper Link](https://www.yalejournal.org/publications/the-effect-of-informational-and-empathy-enhancing-interventions-on-redistributive-preferences)